NotJolyne1/Among-Us-3D-AirlockFriends/README.md

 # Known bugs
-- ESP Mods lagging on VR
+- ESP Mods slightly lagging on VR for some people
-- ESP Mods not showing on host migration
+- ESP Mods not showing after host migration